vippsas/vipps-solutions/loyalty-in-pos/README.md

 <!-- START_METADATA
 ---
-title: Loyalty at POS
+title: Loyalty at Point of Sale
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Loyalty at the Point Of Sale
+# Loyalty at the Point of Sale

 ## How it works